What is Peripheral Neuropathy?

 While there is a robust scientific community with many many scientific studies showing the benefits of stem cells for tissue repair, the bottom line with stem cells is that they know where to go and where to repair.
-The beauty of stem cell therapy is they are the smartest cells in the inherent, amazing, and adaptive human body.
+The beauty of regenerative therapy is they are the smartest cells in the inherent, amazing, and adaptive human body.
 Your body knows how to repair and heal damaged tissue in safe and long-lasting ways through stem cells.
-The technological advances in stem cell therapy are simply in how to effectively administer the cells our bodies already have available from birth.
+The technological advances in regenerative therapy are simply in how to effectively administer the cells our bodies already have available from birth.

 Stem cells can relieve the pain and prevent the current damaged tissue from worsening while the Functional Medicine team works to find and correct the reason the tissue was damaged in the first place, therefore preventing future PN.